Archive Teaching Kids to Share: Activities for Promoting Turn-Taking

 Table of contents:

-Sharing and turn-taking are important social skills that children need to learn in order to make and keep friends, play cooperatively, take turns, negotiate and cope with disappointment.
+Sharing and turn-taking are important social skills that children need to learn to make and keep friends, play cooperatively, take turns, negotiate and cope with disappointment.
 These skills are critical stepping stones on the way to more complex social interactions.
 Children get better at sharing as they learn to manage emotions and see other points of view.
 Some common challenges parents face in promoting sharing and turn-taking include young children’s egocentric nature which can make it difficult for them to understand and share with their friends.
 Children may also struggle with waiting for their turn, especially younger children.
 It’s a good idea for parents to stay nearby when their child plays with other children and encourage their child so they don’t forget to share.
 When the child does try to share, parents can say exactly what the child did well and how proud they are.
 In this blog we will introduce some activities to promote sharing and turn-taking.

 Strategies For Promoting Sharing and Turn-Taking